Discover our herbarium

 Cornflower is now used in many cases.
 All parts of this plant can be used.

-It is mainly found in herbal infusion in which its virtues are useful in case of inflammation of the skin and mucous membranes.
-Its soothing properties fully justify its consumption as an infusion.
+It is mainly found in herbal infusion for its capacities in case of inflammation of the skin and mucous membranes.
+Its soothing properties are well known.

 An edible flower, Cornflower is increasingly present in the culinary arts.
 It goes very well with sweet flavours such as mousses, fruit salads or all types of cakes.
 In Canada, it is used to make pancakes.